Battery Monitor Diagram

 This shunt has two power supply inputs, +B1 & +B2 for two banks, as it can monitor the voltage of a second start/reserve bank.

-If you click the image it will make it larger and easier to read.
 I tried to wire this up on the bench to replicate what one might see on-board a boat.
 This is explanation is just far to difficult to illustrate on a boat.
 I actually photographed this quite a while ago, on a boat, and decided not to use any of the photos.

 Obviously a house bank would be comprised of multiple batteries but the point is the same.
 A single battery was used for illustrative purposes only.
 If your boat is not wired with a positive or negative distribution buss it can help organize the wiring tremendously.